rayline/mentorChatBackend/doc/restDoc.md

 	- POST upload a new file, in the way of multipart. field: "file"(multipart).
 Returns the file id for future use. field: "fileid"(uint64)
 + /api/file/{fileid}
 	- GET returns the file, in common raw file, not a multipart.
-	- DELETE deletes the file.
-Only the uploader and administrators have this permission.

 ##data types clarification